fredriknk/msense-firmware/readme.md

 The program communicates over LTE-m with cbor encoded data through mtls tcp steams to a self hosted server.

+before building, add a .env with your endpoint HOST_ADDRESS variable

 Run build_and_release.ps1 to release to github

 ## Building on Windows-amd64 (Windows OS)